jkbest2/counterpref/docs/project/counterpref_project.md

 survey that accounts for the weaknesses of the fishery-dependent observations.

-At one extreme, survey locations could be chosen so that overall sampling effort is roughly uniform throughout the domain, eliminating the observation location preference.
-This would generally require an excessive amount of survey effort.
+At one extreme, survey locations could be chosen so that overall sampling effort is uniform throughout the domain, eliminating the observation location preference.
+This would require an excessive amount of survey effort.
 A second option would be to overlay a standard survey grid over the domain of interest, as is currently done.
 This would ensure samples outside the area where fishery-dependent data is abundant, but apportions survey effort in a way that does not account for the fishery-dependent samples.
 In between these options, a survey design with greater sampling intensity in under-fished areas can fill in information where it is most needed.
-Any successful survey that intends to integrate fishery-dependent and -independent observations will need to allow enough spatial overlap between the two so that differences in catchability may be estimated.
+The need to estimate differences in catchability among vessels requires some spatial overlap however.
 Sampling away from a species' area of highest abundance can also aid in establishing the limits of a species' range, and provide additional information about species that are not the target of commercial fisheries.
-Survey design under preferential sampling has been studied in the case where the preference is meant to be preserved [@daSilvaFerreiraGamerman2015], designing a survey specifically to *counteract* the effects of preferential sampling has not been addressed.
+Survey design under preferential sampling has been studied in the case where the preference is meant to be preserved [@daSilvaFerreiraGamerman2015], designing a survey specifically to counteract the effects of preferential sampling has not been addressed.

-There are two key questions.
+Two questions are addressed here.
 The first is how the number of counter-preferentially chosen survey stations affects the bias of an index of abundance estimated with varying numbers of fishery-dependent observations.
 The second question is how well differences in catchability between the fishery-dependent and -independent vessels can be estimated when the survey stations are chosen counter-preferentially and thus will have less overlap with the fishery-dependent data.
+These are key when determining whether a survey with counter-preferentially chosen stations could be effective.

 # Methods